 Revised Total Coliform Rule

-Beginning April 1, 2016, the Federal Revised Total Coliform Rule (rTCR) will become effective.
+Beginning July 1, 2021, the California Revised Total Coliform Rule (RTCR) will become effective.
 The revisions include the new Coliform Treatment Technique requirement replacing the Total Coliform MCL, and a new E.coli MCL regulatory limit.
-The Revised Total Coliform Rule establishes a “Find-and-fix” approach for investigating and correcting causes of coliform problems within water distribution systems.
-California will be revising its version of the Total Coliform Rule in Title 22; however, the draft regulations will not be adopted in time to correspond with the Federal rule requirements.
-Beginning April 1, 2016, all public water systems will need to comply with California’s existing Total Coliform Rule and the new requirements in the federal rTCR, until California can complete the regulatory adoption process for the rTCR.
+The Revised Total Coliform Rule establishes a “find-and-fix” approach for investigating and correcting causes of coliform problems within water distribution systems

 Bacteriological Sample Siting Plans

-Existing bacteriological sample siting plans will comply with the new Federal rTCR requirements provided the plans:
+Existing bacteriological sample siting plans may comply with the new State RTCR requirements provided the plans:

 - Identify repeat sample locations for each routine sample location

 - Identify triggered source sampling needed to comply with the Groundwater Rule

 - Identify the sample schedule and rotation plan among sampling sites for collection of routine, repeat and triggered source sampling